EverybodyCodes/Learning-To-Code/README.md

 ## Great Sites With Coding Practice Problems
-Once you understand the basics of coding it's time to dive in and start solving some coding exercises!
+Once you understand the basics of coding, it's time to dive in and start solving some coding exercises!

 - [Exercism.io](https://exercism.io/)